Tait equation: Pressure formula

 A highly detailed study on the Tait-Tammann equation of state with the physical interpretation of the two empirical parameters $C$ and $B$ is given in chapter 3 of reference.
 Expressions as a function of temperature for the two empirical parameters $C$ and $B$ are given for water, seawater, helium-4, and helium-3 in the entire liquid phase up to the critical temperature $T_c$.
 The special case of the supercooled phase of water is discussed in Appendix D of reference.
+The case of liquid argon between the triple point temperature and 148 K is dealt with in detail in section 6 of the reference.